 - There is insufficient high-quality data to support the use of cranberry products for preventing UTIs.

-- Topical estrogen therapy should be considered in postmenopausal women.
+- Topical estrogen therapy may be considered in peri- and postmenopausal women.

 - Behavioral modifications (e.g., increased fluid intake, postcoital voiding) may be helpful.